-Cranes next to the astonishing landmark were a fit reminder of how it had been built without cranes.
-When the old Greeks hoisted the Parthenon up in eight little years, eons ago (447 BC – 438 BC), they had but manual tools at their disposal – an impressive architectural accomplishment of a civilization that reigned the region for hundreds of years.
+The cranes next to the astonishing landmark were a fit reminder of how it had been built without cranes.
+When the old Greeks hoisted the Parthenon out of nowhere in eight little years, eons ago (447 BC – 438 BC), they had but manual tools at their disposal – an impressive architectural accomplishment by a civilization that reigned over the region for hundreds of years.

 Division.
 War.
 Revolution.
 Religion.
 Migration.
 Economy.
 Disaster.
 Politics.
 Succession.

 Empires fall for many reasons, unforeseeable at their zenith and only evident with the benefit of historic hindsight.
-The one reliable lesson history teaches is that they will crumble; they always have.
+The one reliable lesson history teaches is that they will crumble.
+They always have.
 The question is not if, but when, for none have lasted – from the Egyptian to the British Empire.
-To bother with the “why” might help avoid the same mistakes in the future, but within constantly changing dynamics of uncertain environments that only goes so far, and history tells us that the demise can be slowed at best, the doomsday only ever delayed.
+To bother with the “why” might help avoid the same pitfalls in the future, but given the constantly changing dynamics of uncertain environments that only goes so far, and history tells us that the demise can be slowed at best, the doomsday only ever delayed.